dialog-semiconductor/BLE_SDK6_examples/features/dlg_crash_info/README.md

 # dlg_crash_info

-## DCI Description
+## Example description

-The intent of this applicatiopn is to provide a module to the user that enables a more detailed crash information log.
+The intent of this application is to provide a module to the user that enables a more detailed crash information log.
 This example provides the user with a dlg crash info (DCI) module to utilize in their project, along with an example BLE service for gathering crash info and communicating to a host.

 The DCI module is interleaved into the fault handlers, and upon exception entry, will gather the stack frame along with a stack trace and log this into memory.
 This data is stored into an unitialized section of RAM, and following a reset, the user can acess this data to deliver to a host system for further analysis.